 The Federal Government requires the College to report student enrollment changes to the NSLDS within 60 days.
-During our testing of forty students with enrollment status changes we noted the following:
+During our testing of forty students with enrollment status changes, we noted the following:

-- Two students had status changes that were not reported to NSLDS within the required 60day time frame.
-Reporting status changes occurred 9 and 10 days after the required deadline. - Two students had status changes that were reported with an incorrect effective date.
+- One student's status change was not reported to NSLDS within the required 60-day time frame.
+Reporting status change occurred 88 days after the required deadline. - One student's status was never reported to NSLDS.